hcientist/OnlinePythonTutor/unsupported-features.md

 - Unicode doesn't work too well in general, so use ASCII characters when possible
 - Passing in command-line arguments via argc/argv
+- If you're behind some kinds of firewalls or proxy servers, sometimes the visualizer doesn't work

 Look through these issue trackers for additional bugs and unsupported
 features: